platformsh-templates/strapi/README.md

      mongodatabase: "dbmongo:mongodb"
   ```

-- Go to the config folder, locate the database.json file and replace the contents with the following
+- Go to the config folder, locate the `database.js` file in the `config` folder and replace the content with the following

   ```js
   const config = require("platformsh-config").config();